 - It may be a bit pricey for some users.

-It is a compact and simple use device suitable for all drummers.
+This drum brain is a compact and simple use device suitable for all drummers.
 It mounts quite effortlessly on the hi-hat stand allowing you to arrange your gear in the best form.

 - Highly compact and portable